Granite vs Quartz in Coastal Florida: Salt Air Impact

 4. Can granite be used in outdoor kitchens in coastal Florida?

 Yes, granite is often a better choice for outdoor kitchens in coastal Florida because it handles sunlight and UV exposure better than quartz.
+Quartz cannot be used outdoors due to its low heat tolerance.
 While salt air can still affect it over time, proper sealing helps protect it, making it suitable for outdoor cooking and entertaining spaces.

 5. Do quartz countertops need sealing like granite?